xzceddie/StrGraph/README.md

 # StrGraph

 `StrGraph` is a library that aims for carrying out string manipulations modeled by directed acyclic graphs (DAGs);

 `StrGraph` has both Python and C++ bindings.
-One can use either language to build out the DAGs and carry out the computation. check `doc/reference.md` for detailed explanation.
+One can use either language to build out the DAGs and carry out the computation;

+Check `doc/reference.md` for detailed explanation;

 ## Features
 1. Lazy evaluation